NOTE: The information in this article is not release-specific. You can reference it for any release.

 See Upgrade the EUM Server for instructions on upgrading an EUM Server.

 Complete a full backup of the Controller.
-Reference Back up the Existing Controller for instructions.
+Refer to Back up the Existing Controller for instructions.

 Before completing the upgrade process, review the following and implement as appropriate:

-It is also possible to use GUI or the old CLI method to upgrade your HA pair, but we recommend the Phased Upgrade Method.
+Though we recommend the phased upgrade method, it is also possible to use GUI or the old CLI method to upgrade your HA pair.

 You can directly upgrade from small/demo deployments to large/extra large deployments.
 See the Tuning for Large Profile Controller documentation for instructions on preparing a large deployment.